Isfahan: Bridges

 The oldest bridge over the Zayanderud is the Shahrestan Bridge, whose foundations were built during the Sasanian Empire (3rd–7th century Sassanid era); it was repaired during the Seljuk period.
 Further upstream is the Khaju Bridge, which Shah Abbas II built in 1650.
-It is 123 m long, with 24 arches; and it also serves as a sluice gate.
+It is 123 m long, with 24 arches; it also serves as a sluice gate.
 Another bridge is the Choobi (Joui) Bridge.

-Further upstream again is the Si-o-Seh Pol or bridge of 33 arches.
+Further upstream again is the Allahverdi Khan Bridge, also known as Si-o-se-pol (سیوسهپل).
 It was built during the reign of Shah Abbas the Great by Sheikh Baha'i and connected Isfahan with the Armenian suburb of New Julfa.
 It is by far the longest bridge in Isfahan at 295 m.
 Another notable bridge is the Marnan Bridge.

 Ride sharing

-Snapp! and Tapsi are two of the carpooling apps in the city.
+Snapp! and Tapsi (ridehailing) are two of the carpooling apps in the city.

 The city has built 42 bicycle-sharing stations and 150 km of paved bicycle paths.

 As part of Iran's Islamic religious laws, women are forbidden to use the public bicycle-sharing network, as decreed by the representative of the Supreme Leader in Isfahan, Ayatollah Yousef Tabatabai Nejad, and General Attorney Ali Esfahani.

 Mass transit

 The Isfahan and Suburbs Bus Company operates transit buses in the city.
-East-West BRT Bus Rapid Transit Line buses carry up to 120,000 passengers daily.
+East–West BRT Bus Rapid Transit Line buses carry up to 120,000 passengers daily.

-The municipality signed a memorandum with Khatam-al Anbiya to construct a tram network in the city.
+The municipality signed a memorandum with Khatam al-Anbiya to construct a tram network in the city.
 The Isfahan Metro was opened on 15 October 2015.
 It consists of one north–south line with a length of 20.2 km, and two more lines are under construction, alongside three suburban rail lines.

 The city is served by a railway station, with the Islamic Republic of Iran Railways running trains to Bandarabbas and Mashhad.
-The first high-speed railway in Iran, the Tehran-Qom-Isfahan line is being constructed to connect Isfahan to Tehran and Qom.
+The first high-speed railway in Iran, the Tehran-Qom-Isfahan line, is being constructed to connect Isfahan to Tehran and Qom.